World Boxing News provides the complete history of the Lineal World Heavyweight Championship from 1885 to today.

 Holmes made twelve defenses until Michael Spinks avenged a loss his brother Leon suffered four years to become the new champion in 1985.

-Spinks beat Holmes again in their return seven months later before a long layoff.
-In 1988, Spinks was back in action, defending his position against the youngest heavyweight champion of all time.
+Spinks beat Holmes again seven months later before a long layoff.
+In 1988, Spinks was back in action, defending his position against the youngest heavyweight champion.

-Mike Tyson had taken away Patterson and Ali’s claims to the age honor when defeating Trevor Berbick in November 1986.
+Mike Tyson had taken away Patterson and Ali’s claims to the age honor when he defeated Trevor Berbick in November 1986.

-By now, Tyson was firmly known as ‘The Baddest Man on the Planet’ and entirely in his prime.
-Spinks, like all before him, proved no match for the ferocious Tyson.
+By now, Tyson firmly held his ‘The Baddest Man on the Planet’ moniker and was entirely in his prime years.
+Like all before him, Spinks proved no match for the ferocious Tyson.

 The New Yorker took him apart in just 91 seconds to become an undisputed WBC, IBF, and WBA title-holder.